AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 This API returns the list of existing attachments in the PDF.
-Each attachment item in this list is represented as a JSON containing important information such as, name, mime type, description, creation date and modified date.
+Each attachment item in this list is represented as a JSON containing important information such as name, mime type, description, creation date and modified date.

 ```javascript